torproject/onionbalance/docs/design.md

 # Design Document

-Onionbalance is designed to allow requests to [Tor Onion Service][] to be directed to multiple back-end Tor instances, thereby increasing availability and reliability.
-The design involves collating the set of introduction points created by one or more independent Onion Service instances into a single "main" descriptor.
+Onionbalance is designed to allow requests to [Tor Onion Services][] to be directed to multiple back-end Tor instances, thereby increasing availability and reliability.
+The design involves collating the set of introduction points created by one or more independent Onion Service instances into "main" descriptors.

 Onionbalance implements a [round-robin][]-like load balancing on top of [Tor Onion Services][].
-A typical Onionbalance deployment will incorporate one frontend servers and multiple backend instances.
+A typical Onionbalance deployment will incorporate at least one frontend servers and multiple backend instances.

 [round-robin]: https://en.wikipedia.org/wiki/Round-robin_DNS
 [Tor Onion Services]: https://community.torproject.org/onion-services/

+Last updated on 2025-01-23.

 ## Overview

-The main descriptor is signed by the onion service permanent key and [published to the HSDir system as normal][rend-spec-overview].
+Main descriptors are signed by the onion service permanent key and [published to the HSDir system as normal][rend-spec-overview].

 [rend-spec-overview]: https://spec.torproject.org/rend-spec/overview.html

-Clients who wish to access the onion service would then retrieve the main service descriptor and try to connect to introduction points from the descriptor in a random order.
+Clients who wish to access the onion service would then retrieve a main service descriptor and try to connect to introduction points from the descriptor in a random order.
 If a client successfully establishes an introduction circuit, they can begin communicating with